yash3090/ECE4180-GestureBot/README.md

 The image shown above is the webpage created by the Huzzah WiFi module on the Mbed and the one that is scraped by the Pi for command information

+## Further Work
+ - Add a raspberry pi camera to live stream what the robot is seeing onto a webserver
+ - Add an uLCD screen to the glove to keep track of statistics such as battery, speed, and distance traveled
+ - Use radio frequency chips to reduce latency